Diana Bajoie: Life and career

 Bajoie received a bachelor's degree in Southern University and A&M College in Baton Rouge.
-She attended Southern University Law Center and was pursuing a master degree's in health administration at Southern as of 2012.
+She attended Southern University Law Center and was pursuing a master's degree's in health administration at Southern as of 2012.
 The only woman serving in the Louisiana House when first elected in 1976, she was a founder and chair of the Louisiana Legislative Black Caucus and the Legislative Women's Caucus.
-As a legislator, she helped to establish the Louisiana State Museum on Civil Rights and expand and rename the New Orleans Convention Center in honor of the city’s first Black mayor, Ernest Morial.
+As a legislator, she helped to establish the Louisiana State Museum on Civil Rights and expand and rename the New Orleans Convention Center in honor of the city's first Black mayor, Ernest Morial.
 Mayor Mitch Landrieu appointed her to fill a temporary vacancy in the New Orleans City Council in June 2012; she did not seek election to a full term.
 In 2013, she became director of community relations of the LSU Health Sciences Center.

 Bajoie was inducted into the Louisiana Political Museum and Hall of Fame in 2007.